sqreen/security-page/docs/markdown-content.md

 - An Intrusion Detection and/or Prevention technologies (IDS/IPS) solution that monitors and blocks potential malicious packets.
 - IP address filtering

-(SQREEN-CUSTOMER
-We use a security tool to monitor and protect our network from automated scanners, bots and targeted attacks.
-It blocks attacks and alerts in case of critical threats.
-It also brings additional features like IP blocking etc.)

 ## DDoS protection

 <!--- __Recommended for:__ >Series B companies where availability is a big business risk (think e-commerce, business relying on ads or APIs, etc.). --->